jchitpin/RECAP/README.md

 -- help | Display this help and exit

 ### Options(\*)

+**--bootstrap**
+Ensure that the re-mixed peak calling file ends in '.boostrap_#.bed.
+Replace '#' with the bootstrap number.

 **--delim**
 Choose either *(c)omma* or *(t)ab* delimiters depending on the output of your peak caller.